Regional and Local History bursaries

-The Centre for English Local History are also able to offer financial aid to students who are studying for a postgraduate degree in English Local History.
+The Centre for Regional and Local History are also able to offer financial aid to students who are studying for a postgraduate degree in topics related to Regional and Local History.
+Topics do not need to be limited to histories of England or Wales.

-Maintenance bursaries are available to promising future postgraduates due to the generosity of the Hoskins Duffield Fund in the Centre for English Local History.
+Maintenance bursaries and research funding are available to promising future postgraduates due to the generosity of the Hoskins Duffield Fund in the Centre for English Local History.
+Please contact the Director of the Centre for Regional and Local History, Dr Angela Muir.

 Friends of the Centre for English Local History

-The Friends offer bursaries for the MA History (Local History).
+The Friends offer bursaries for the MA History (Local History Pathway), for MA/MRes History students undertaking a local history dissertation, and for research students (MPhil and PhD).
 Students may apply for support to cover a wide range of expenses, including travel and accommodation on field trips, archival visits, conferences, books and fees.
 Find out more about the Friends of the Centre for English Local History.

 The Phil Batman Family History Prize

-If you are interested in submitting your work, please contact a member of staff in English Local History.
-Email entries to Dr Richard Jones, Director of the Centre for English Local History, at email@example.com
+If you are interested in submitting your work, or would like to discuss if your dissertation is eligible, please contact the Director of the Centre for English Local History, Dr Angela Muir.

 The John Nichols Prize